Reading and processing flight data

 drones and obtaining thermal orthomosaics vignette) into a data

-frame structure easily manageable in R
+frame structure easily manageable in R. This data frame

 will later be related to operative temperature model